ramipiik/Data-Science-Project/README.md

 # Instructions
 ## Quick start
 1. Clone the repository.
-1. Download the data files listed below from https://smear.avaa.csc.fi/download and store them to your local 'data' folder.
+1. Download the data files listed below from https://smear.avaa.csc.fi/download and store them to your local `data` folder.
 (The other source data files are included in the repository.
 These ones were excluded due to their large size):<small>
    - HYY_META.PAR_1997-01-01--9999-09-09.csv
    - HYY_META.Precipacc_2005-04-01--9999-09-09.csv
    - HYY_META.T168_1997-01-01--9999-09-09.csv